Ruvyrom/Ruvomain-Protocol/Docs/Quick-Start-Guide.md

 ```

 *Note:*
-*- If adb connection fails, ensure your PC and Phone are on the same Wi-Fi network.*
+*If adb connection fails, ensure your PC and Phone are on the same Wi-Fi network.*
 *- If the pairing code is rejected, turn off Wireless Debugging and turn it back on to refresh the token.*

 ### 🐧 For Linux users: